lcsvcn/ripple_button/README.md

 propType: `RippleButtonType`

-## RippleButtonStyle

 #### `color`

 Expects a RippleButtonColor
-This will change the color to the ripple button
+This will change the color style to the ripple button

 propType: `RippleButtonColor`

+#### `border`

+Expects a RippleButtonBorder
+This will change the border style to the ripple button

+propType: `RippleButtonColor`
+## RippleButtonStyle

 #### `elevation`